+Wasn’t the story about that one that you’d already recorded an album and then Hüsker Dü made Zen Arcade which made you want to get back in the studio and do something bigger?
 Well, do another album’s worth.
 We wanted a double album like them.
 We saw that they did that, it came about a month later [after we recorded] they did Zen Arcade with Spot in Hermosa Beach so we wanted to do one too, so we recorded a bunch of songs so we could have two albums.
 Of course we didn’t really have a concept ’cause they were recorded apart, so we had to come up with stuff like the Sammy Hagar thing – you know he couldn’t drive 55, so we would – and then Ummagumma, with the solo songs.
 It’s pretty funny, we had no idea that it was gonna turn out the way it did, but like I said I think it’s probably our best.
 It seems it was received pretty good.

 But The Punch Line, we got a good review in the LA Times for The Punch Line… That was recorded in ’81… Yeah, you know it was different then.
 When you’re new it’s different from when you’re around [for a while] it seems, with reviewers, ’cause they can’t find out about you, so all you can do is like make yourself worse if you have a good reputation!
 I don’t know.
 You just try your hardest.
 You can’t bring back the old days.
 Trying to live in the old days is insane, so I just keep going on.
 You ask people what they think of a record?
 They’re gonna tell you.
 [People have] opinions, it’s OK.
 But one thing about coming from the old days is you kinda had to not care about what people said.
 Actually in the old days there was a lot of negative shit from everywhere.
 People hated punk, over here in the US, a lot, and so we just got a thick skin and kept going.

+You’ve described the new album as “a sailor’s dream of discovery through connections that baffle linear thinking”, and the album as a whole certainly has a dreamlike, floating quality to it.
+It reminds me a lot of the more introspective bits on Contemplating the Engine Room – were you thinking of that when you were making it?
 Well a lot of those influences are Andrea and Stefano too, because they come from the avant-garde [and] ambient stuff… There are parts of the first opera Contemplating the Engine Room that are dream parts, especially after midnight, it’s mainly dream, so I tried to make dream music for that.
 I was consciously trying to do that with that one.
 With this?
 I just tried to be sensitive to the guys I was playing with and try to set up a conversation, dialogue with them that would be kinda interesting.
 Yeah, a lot of dream elements from them, maybe some from mine… ‘Il Guardiano del Faro’ – the lighthouse keeper – yeah, that’s a guy on a raft, daydreaming… ‘The Tiger Princess’ is kind of about a dream… Yeah maybe, maybe there was a conscious kinda dream thing.
 I picked the title for the band because the band started as an idea, you know what I mean?
 Stefano is originally from Genoa, which is a port – I don’t know, they like the idea of the sailor… I never thought about that, that the name is kinda tied in with the music, so thanks for that.

+I think the tour where you first met Stefano, you also played with ESTEL when you came to Ireland that year, and you went on to record with them.
 Yeah I think we played Dublin and we also played down by Cork, a little town, and ESTEL was at Whelan’s, that’s where I met them guys, they’re great cats.
 And I got to collaborate a couple of times with [them and] Brother Steve Mackay, the sax player for The Stooges – a whole album and an EP.
 Yeah, great guys.
 [For that] we had a day off, we went with them to some stable, a studio that was in a horse stable.
 Same idea in a way as Il Sogno del Marinaio, you know: there’s an opportunity here, what can we do with it?
 Same idea.
 What was different in a way was that ESTEL was already a band and we were collaborating with them, whereas with Il Sogno del Marinaio it’s kind of a band unto itself, so a little different.
 But the idea of seizing on a moment, it’s kinda the same.

+So it was more improv, what you were doing with ESTEL, it was more just what was going to happen in the moment?
 No they had [material]… well some of it actually was.
 One of them I wrote for them to play right there.
 A lot of it was compositions they already had, so me and Brother Steve played with them.
 It was our turn to improvise… The EP was all like that, four songs plus ‘Fun House’, and when we did the album both me and Brother Steve brought in some compositions, but they still had some compositions too.
 I can’t remember if any were jammed out – you know fully, like nobody had any idea.
 I thought always somebody brought something to start it off with and the other people reacted to it.

+Is doing stuff on the fly like that something that’s been more new for you?
 Well I did it in the past.
 There’s a Saccharine Trust record called Worldbroken where I replaced the bass player ’cause he got scared the night before, and that was all improvised and then they did [the record] in the editing.
 I just did a second project with the Deerhoof guy John Dieterich and that’s done that way.
 Me and Georgie did something with the guitarist Elliott Sharp called the Bootstrappers in the late ’80s.
 The Minutemen would do some jams even in the sets, you can hear some of them on The Politics of Time compilation.
 So I’ve done a little bit of it.

+How much of a change does that make from what you’d normally do?
+I know about the Minutemen records that you would rehearse them super-tight before you went in the studio.
 Yeah, they were like gigs, we recorded those things like they were gigs.
 We had to be more econo.
 They weren’t meant to be improvised, they were songs!
 A different kinda thing.
 It takes a little bit of courage to improvise music.

+Have you found that you’ve had more courage to do that the last few years?
 Well I just did the second Hand To Man Band one with John [Dieterich] in December… The guy who’s really into that stuff is Nels Cline, he’s got me more and more about that.
 But jams are scary.
 I had a band with [Stephen] Perkins called Banyan that we did and Nels, when he lived in So Cal, was part of that and he would improvise at gigs… It’s tough man, you really have to have trust… I’ll do it, especially if the situation calls for it, if you don’t have time to practice with people to get things together.
 You have to work at it to make it special, though, so it just doesn’t sound like anything.
 You’ve gotta give it personality somehow just like you do with songs.
 It’s tough, man.
 I think it’s worth it to get in there and try, though.